-Look at it this way: if you are paying $400 a month for an auto loan and pay another $250 a month a credit card, paying both of these off will free up an additional $650 each month.
-How great would it be to have that “extra” money?
+Look at it this way.
+If you are paying $400 a month for an auto loan and pay another $250 a month a credit card, paying both of these off will free up an additional $650 each month.
+How great would it be to have an “extra” $650 each month?

-For help with a payoff plan, read this post.
+For help with setting up a payoff plan yourself, read this post.

-In addition to those debts, maybe you took many of the steps above to cut your monthly expenses but you couldn’t refinance your house because the debt to equity ratio is too high.
+In addition to those debts, maybe you took many of the steps above to cut your monthly expenses but you couldn’t refinance your house for a number of reasons.
 You could use the money you are saving in other areas to accelerate the pay down of your mortgage so that you can qualify for a refinance and save even more money each month.

 Having an emergency fund is essential when it comes to good finances.
-Most people recommend 3-6 months worth of living expenses in an emergency fund.
-I am on the more conservative side and think that you should have around 8 months in an emergency fund.
+Most experts recommend 3-6 months worth of living expenses in an emergency fund.
+I am on the more conservative side and think that you should have around 8 months worth of living expenses in an emergency fund.
 Why do I say this?
-It’s hard to find a job and many that do find work are working lower paying jobs.
-Having an extra cushion in your emergency fund will take some of the stress out of your life.
+It can take a long time to find a job.
+Having an extra cushion in your emergency fund will take some of the stress out of your life while you are searching.

 Once you have all of the above taken care of, you can then use the savings from cutting your monthly expenses to fund other savings goals you might have.
-This includes a new house, a dream vacation, etc.
+This might include a new house, a dream vacation, etc.

 Feeling like you are short on money each month is a lot of stress.
 I can remember when I was struggling to get by when I bought my first house.
 It was hard and scary.
 I took a lot of the steps I’ve outlined here and slowly over time, money was less stressful as I had a cushion between my income and my expenses.